btcpayserver/btcpayserver-doc/Payjoin-spec.md

 Another proposition is to allow one wallet to support both, P2WPKH and P2SH-P2WPKH.
 But this is problematic, this is non standard so no wallet or tool support fund recovery on such type of wallet.

-While P2SH-P2WPKH is [the most common type of inputs](https://transactionfee.info/charts/inputs-segwit-distribution/), we decided to implement P2WPKH first because we plan to add payjoin support to Wasabi Wallet which do not support P2SH-P2WPKH.
+For now, we only support a single wallet for the store of the merchant, P2SH-P2WPKH  or P2WPKH who are [the most common type of inputs](https://transactionfee.info/charts/inputs-segwit-distribution/).

+This mean that if the type does not match the sender's wallet type, then the payjoin will not be created and the payment will fallback to a normal transaction.

 ### Receiver's payment batching <a name="batching"></a>